Us is a pronoun.

 MC Frontalot: MC Frontalot has been the head film critic at the Chicago Sun Times since 1973.

 Og: Og usually goes by the name Jacob Bricca.
 He teaches filmmaking at the University of Arizona and also directs and edits documentaries.
-You have seen his work if you’ve watched Lost in La Mancha or stumbled upon his ode to action movie clichés, Pure.
-His latest film is Finding Tatanka and he recently edited The Bad Kids, which hits theaters on October 21, 2016.
+You have seen his work if you’ve watched Lost in La Mancha or stumbled upon the Netflix docs The Bad Kids or Sons of Ben.
+His new book is Documentary Editing: Principles and Practice (2018, Routledge/Focal Press).

 Zombo: Raised by a pack of Outlaw Clowns, Zombo left behind a life of tiny cars and Clown White in favor of a more mundane existence.
 That lasted two days.
 He now wanders the West, teaching the ancient art of Clown-Fu to a new generation.
 He also watches far too many bad movies, and is firmly convinced that Death Race 2000 is a documentary.